I am a state registered Art Psychotherapist, registered with HCPC and a member of the British Association of Art Therapists.

 I have lectured on the Art Psychotherapy MA at Goldsmiths College, co-founded the New Art Studio – a therapeutic art studio for asylum seekers and refugees, run a private practice at the London Art Therapy Centre, and was art therapist at Leicester’s personality disorder service.

 For my full career history, see my LinkedIn page.

 - I have worked with people who have endured profound loss, displacement, trauma and political violence.

-- I have experience working with young adults who are marginalised, struggle with their identity, self harm, have destructive behaviour and suicidal thoughts.
+- I have experience working with adults who are marginalised, struggle with their identity, self harm, have destructive behaviour and suicidal thoughts.

 - I have worked on women’s group therapy programmes designed for survivors of sexual and emotional abuse, which as a male therapist allowed me to assist participants in making positive connections with men, sometimes for the first time.

 - I have experience in working in NHS outpatient programmes, involving helping isolated and often highly traumatised people move away from destructive coping strategies.